nhoiyee/smart-pantry-ai/README.md

 npm install
 ```

-Create a `.env.local` file and configure the required environment variables.
+Create a `.env.local` file and configure the required Supabase and OpenAI environment variables.

 Then start the development server: